PUPILLAGE

 You will need to download the form to edit before emailing in.

-Third-six pupils will be assigned two pupil supervisors during their time with us, changing supervisor at the three-month stage.
-You will also be given the opportunity to do work for other Members of Chambers, and be invited to attend pupils’ advocacy training alongside our 12-month pupils.
+Probationary tenants will be assigned two pupil supervisors during their time with us, changing supervisor at the three-month stage.
+You will also be given the opportunity to do work for other members of Chambers, and be invited to attend pupils’ advocacy training alongside our 12-month pupils.

-Further information about life as a pupil at Foundry Chambers can be found in our ‘12 Month Pupillage’ document which can be found on the Pupillage section of our website.
+Further information about life as a probationary tenant / pupil at Foundry Chambers can be found in our ‘12 Month Pupillage’ document which can be found on the Pupillage section of our website.

-A number of our junior tenants have been recruited from amongst our recent third-six pupils.
-As a general rule, we will consider an application for tenancy after a third-six pupil has been in Chambers with us for six months.
+A number of our junior tenants have been recruited from amongst our recent probationary tenants.
+As a general rule, we will consider an application for tenancy after a probationary tenant has been in Chambers with us for six months.

-Any questions regarding life as a pupil at Foundry Chambers or the application process can be sent to pupillage@foundrychambers.com for the attention of Kate Hare.
+We are not currently actively recruiting for a probationary tenant, but if you have any questions regarding life as a probationary tenant / pupil at Foundry Chambers, or the application process, please email for the attention of Kate Hare.